Anvdydanie/LidGeneration/README.md

 # LidGeneration
- The service was created to simplify the analysis of competition in the sphere of services and sales on the Internet in Russian cities
+The service was created to simplify the analysis of competition in the sphere of services and sales on the Internet in Russian cities.
+Using this service user gets relevant search results from 5 services (yandex, google, vk.com, avito, yandex advert) via 1 button click.
+It's usefull for people who wants to analyse online market competition.

 Project uses 2 third-party packages: